MedPath

 Phase 2: Functional Assessment of Cancer Therapy-Leukemia (FACT-Leu) questionaireBaseline and day 1 of Weeks 5, 13, 25, and 37

-Mean change from baseline in the 'physical well-being' and 'functional well-being' subscales of the FACT-Leu for Cohort 1 participants (R/R CLL/SLL).
+Mean change from baseline in the 'physical well-being' and 'functional well-being' subscales of the FACT-Leu for participants with R/R CLL/SLL.
 FACT-Leu is a 44-item PRO questionnaire with five subscales used to measure health-related quality of life (HRQoL) in leukemia patients.

 Phase 2: National Comprehensive Cancer Network/Functional Assessment of Cancer Therapy Lymphoma Cancer Symptom Index - 18 (NFLymSI-18)Baseline and day 1 of Weeks 5, 13, 25, and 37

-Mean change from baseline in the NFlymSI-18 subscales of disease-related symptoms (DRSP) and 'treatment side effects' for Cohort 2 participants (R/R MCL).
+Mean change from baseline in the NFlymSI-18 subscales of disease-related symptoms (DRSP) and 'treatment side effects' for participants with R/R MCL and participants with R/R WM.
 The NFlymSI-18 is an 18-item patient-reported outcome (PRO) tool specifically designed to assess symptoms and treatment impacts in patients with non-Hodgkin lymphoma.

 Trial Locations